Skip to main content

 What are luminaire-level lighting controls?

-LLLC systems have existed for nearly a decade, are widely applicable across building types, and can save on average 63% of the energy consumed by a traditional lighting system.
-LLLCs are individually programmable luminaires that contain embedded sensors and compact control components.
-LLLCs simplify design and installation by reducing the number of components and time required for installation, offering a cost-effective solution to energy code compliance while providing unparallel flexibility, deep energy savings, and a superior lighting experience.
+Luminaire-level Lighting Controls (LLLCs) are individually programmable luminaires that contain embedded sensors and compact control components.
+LLLCs simplify design and installation by reducing the number of components and time required for installation, offering a cost-effective solution to energy code compliance while providing unparalleled flexibility, deep energy savings, and superior lighting experience.

-Primary Control Strategies
+More on Primary Control Strategies

 More resources are coming.